Daniel-KM/Omeka-S-module-Next/README.md

 themed.
 Some options are available too.
 By default, the breadcrumb for an item uses the first item set as the parent crumb.
 The first item set is the item set with the smallest id.
-If you want to use another item set, set it as resource in the property that is set in the site settings, or in the options of the view helper.
+If you want to use another item set, set it as resource in the property that is set in the main settings, or in the options of the view helper.

 #### Previous/Next resources